qbedard/timbedard.github.io/_posts/2017-10-18-identifying-fake-cards.md

 ![actual card]({{ "/img/real_led.jpg" | absolute_url }}){:.img-fluid .w-75}

 Look at that crisp '0'.
+Much of the black text on Magic cards is actually printed as its own layer on top of the rest of the card.
+Because of this, the text should lay *on top* of the color "rosettes".

 This is the imitation: